Documents

 into it to carry it away to the Derwent.]

-together with grazing on the meadows after haymaking.
-One sheepfold,
+together with grazing on the meadows after haymaking, one sheepfold,

-would supply the timber.
-Let for 12 years, it cost 50 shillings.
+for 12 years.
+Iit cost 50 shillings.

 This was the third year of the lease.
+(The tenants were

-- Brokwalleclif Quarry was let to John DENE and Richard BROUN
+- Brokwalleclif Quarry was let to John DENE and Richard BROUN for three years for 10 shillings.

 [Michael comments: